-MicroSave's Professional Principles require that all members of staff should behave with integrity in all professional, business and financial relationships.
+MSC's Professional Principles require that all members of staff should behave with integrity in all professional, business and financial relationships.
 Integrity implies not merely honesty but fair dealing and truthfulness.
-It also includes maintaining integrity in communications so that telephone, email and other communication in the office remains focused on MicroSave business.
+It also includes maintaining integrity in communications so that telephone, email and other communication in the office remains focused on MSC business.

-Objectivity / independence:
+Objectivity and independence

 Objectivity is essential for any professional exercising professional judgement.
-It is as essential for members of MicroSave staff.
+It is as essential for members of MSC staff.
 Objectivity is the state of mind that has regard to all considerations relevant to the task in hand but no other - it is an "independence of mind".

-MicroSave staff will maintain objectivity in working with each other, clients / partners, associates and other stakeholders (for example, donors) regardless of personal relationships.
+MSC staff will maintain objectivity in working with each other, clients / partners, associates and other stakeholders (for example, donors) regardless of personal relationships.

-Confidentiality:
+Confidentiality

-MicroSave staff members are required to observe the principle of confidentiality.
-Information confidential to MicroSave, any partners (clients, associates and other stakeholders), or other financial service institution, acquired in the course of professional work will not be disclosed except where consent has been obtained from the partners or the financial service institution, or where there is a legal right or duty to disclose.
+MSC staff members are required to observe the principle of confidentiality.
+Information confidential to MSC, any partners (clients, associates and other stakeholders), or other financial service institution, acquired in the course of professional work will not be disclosed except where consent has been obtained from the partners or the financial service institution, or where there is a legal right or duty to disclose.
 In particular, all reports designed for the public domain will be sent to the concerned partners or other financial service institutions for comments and recommended changes made prior to publication.

-Likewise, all documents relevant to specific employees (such as personnel files and contracts) or containing confidential information on MicroSave activities will remain confidential and only discussed with relevant staff.
+Likewise, all documents relevant to specific employees (such as personnel files and contracts) or containing confidential information on MSC activities will remain confidential and only discussed with relevant staff.

-Accountability:
+Accountability

-MicroSave staff members will deliver the highest possible quality of work and will be accountable for the quality of work they deliver.
-This encompasses not only the reports and recommendations made, but also the professional conduct of MicroSave staff while in the offices of partners or other financial service institutions or in the MicroSave offices.
+MSC staff members will deliver the highest possible quality of work and will be accountable for the COBC.
+This encompasses not only the reports and recommendations made, but also the professional conduct of MSC staff while in the offices of partners or other financial service institutions or in the MSC offices.

-Particular emphasis is placed on the professionalism and quality of reports and recommendations made by MicroSave.
-To strengthen this, all reports and recommendations made will be subject to the internal review process outlined below prior to finalisation and transmission to partners or other financial service institutions.
+Particular emphasis is placed on the professionalism and quality of reports and recommendations made by MSC.
+To strengthen this, all reports and recommendations made will be subject to the internal review process outlined below prior to finalization and transmission to partners or other financial service institutions.